groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor/editabledocument/getbodycontent/_index.md

 ---
 title: GetBodyContent
 second_title: GroupDocs.Editor for .NET API Reference
-description: Returns a body of the HTML document content between opening and closing BODY tags without these tags as a string.
+description: Returns a body of the HTML document inner content between opening and closing BODY tags without these tags as a string.
 type: docs
 weight: 120
 url: /net/groupdocs.editor/editabledocument/getbodycontent/
 ---
 ## GetBodyContent() {#getbodycontent}

-Returns a body of the HTML document (content between opening and closing BODY tags without these tags) as a string.
+Returns a body of the HTML document (inner content between opening and closing BODY tags without these tags) as a string.

 ```csharp
 public string GetBodyContent()